DataONEorg/sem-prov-design/docs/use-cases/semantics/architecture.rst

 Date: October, 2014: Initial draft of semantic architecture

+Updated: October 2016 to reflect curent state

 Goal: Describe components to be used and/or built to support semantic annotation

 Summary:

-This architecture attempts to re-use as many existing DataONE components as possible while also building on existing efforts in the annotation realm
+This architecture attempts to re-use as many existing DataONE components as possible while also building on existing efforts in the annotation realm.
-This annotation model uses the OA ontology (http://www.openannotation.org/spec/core/) to describe the annotation assertions about metadata resources and fragments.
-PROV, FOAF, DCTERMS, and OBOE concepts are also utilized.
-There is ongoing investigation in the Open Knowledge Foundation's annotation tools, including:
+Much of the UI is based on the Open Knowledge Foundation's annotation tools, including:
 AnnotatorJS (http://annotatorjs.org/) and their AnnotateIt (http://annotateit.org/) storage service.